-Harris et al. [155] used a biohybrid cell for the PEC transformation of n-butanol into n-butyraldehyde and 2-ethylhexenal by tandem enzymatic oxidation and aldol condensation at pH=7.5 under visible irradiation (Λ{max} =465 nm) with three-electrode system in H-type cell (Figure 14).
+Harris et al. [152] used a biohybrid cell for the PEC transformation of n-butanol into n-butyraldehyde and 2-ethylhexenal by tandem enzymatic oxidation and aldol condensation at pH=7.5 under visible irradiation (λ{max} =465 nm) in H-type cell (Fig. 13).
 Alcohol oxidase enzyme transformed n-butanol into n-butyraldehyde, while the produced H2O2 oxidized to H+ and O2 on BiVO4 anode.
 The enzyme activity was protected by H2O2 oxidation.
-PEC conversion was higher than the photocatalytic one (6.2 vs. 3.1%).
+PEC n-butanol conversion was higher than the photocatalytic one (6.2 vs. 3.1%).
 In addition, H2 was also produced at cathode surface in the PEC process.